The De la Gardie Archive

 The De la Gardie Archive is one of the largest archives in Sweden.
 It contains material from the period 1520-1850 and amounts to about 200 shelf meters, half of which consists of some 20 family archives.
 The other half contains historical and topographical documents, parchment letters and bound manuscripts on different subjects.
 A map collection and a collection of portrait engravings are also included.

-Digitized parts of the archive
+Digitised parts of the archive

 Only small parts of the archive are accessible online, including a selection of manuscripts and engravings and the entire map collection.